 - Combustion Cool Technology ( CCT)

-- SAY GOODBYE TO ETHANOL-RELATED PROBLEMS - Prevents and cures most ethanol-related issues, including poor performance, rough idling, & decreased fuel economy, giving you peace of mind
+- ADDRESS ETHANOL-RELATED PROBLEMS - Helps prevent and cure most ethanol-related issues, including poor performance, rough idling, and decreased fuel economy, supporting improved engine operation when used as directed.

 The Essential Buying Guide for Fuel Storage Additives